star-z/starz/README.md

 # [flixz](#)

-A simple app built with Redux, Enzyme, Tape, Expect, React and Normalizr.
+A simple app built with Redux, Enzyme, Tape, Expect, React and Normalizr, Express and a few more cool things...

-Some other libraries also used which didn't fit into a cool acronym were Reselect, of course Webpack and Babel, SuperAgent, Express, and a fair few more...

 ## Dependancies